wazuh/wazuh-documentation/source/user-manual/manager/manual-email-report/index.rst

 This will send an alert when any rule that is part of the ``pci_dss_10.6.1`` group is triggered on any Wazuh monitored device.

-Multiples options and multiples email
+Multiples options and multiple emails
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example shows capability of email alerts can be.
-Email alerts can be to be sent to multiple email addresses, each with it's own unique criteria:
+This example shows the email alerts capabilities.
+Email alerts can be sent to multiple email addresses, each one with unique criteria:

 ::